openlumi/lumimqtt/README.md

 `auto_discovery` set to `false` to disable creating autodiscovery topics that are user by Home Assistant to discover entities.

+`light_retain` is option to enable storing light state on the broker

 `sensor_retain` is option to enable storing last sensor value on the broker